 The bus also takes you to a few other farms in the area and includes a ten-minute rest stop at the Jurong Frog Farm.
 Take it easy and don’t rush, however; this is as far from urban Singapore as you can get, so enjoy it.
 If you like it enough, you can even stay at the D’Kranji Resort.
 Sadly, all this won’t last long; the farms have to move out over the next three years and find new homes.

 If you head back to the MRT station with the shuttle bus, you can walk to the Kranji War Memorial and pay your respects to the soldiers who died defending Singapore during World War II.
-You’ll also pass a challenging go-kart track, but kart racing is an expensive hobby in this city.
+You’ll also pass a challenging go-kart track, but kart racing in Singapore is an expensive hobby.

 Use this day to catch up on any sights (or hawker dishes) that you missed over the last two weeks in Singapore.
 If you managed to squeeze all of them in, visit a few old neighbourhoods.
 Tiong Bahru‘s art deco flats have witnessed some gentrification, but that doesn’t diminish the area’s charm.

 Still not satisfied?
 Then check out the old fortifications at Labrador Park.
 Some of the tunnels are said to lead to Sentosa Island – if someone unblocks them.
 If you like art, you might want to check out the galleries at Gillman Barracks or Wessex Estate.
+What about a microbrewery tour?
 If you have kids, you can take them to the Science Centre, where they’ll learn about the world through interactive exhibits.